Home » Paper Flowers » How to Make a Cascading Paper Flowers Bouquet

 A collage of 9 images shows the step by step process of making a cascading paper flowers bouquet, starting from creating the base, to adding the stem, all of the paper flowers, paper leaves and greenery, and finally, the finished paper flower bouquet.

-Taking on a paper flower bouquet can seem daunting but making paper flowers doesn’t have to be complicated.
+Taking on a paper flower bouquet can seem daunting, but making paper flowers doesn’t have to be complicated.
 Sure, I love an advanced bloom because the more detail you add, the more beautiful the paper flower becomes.
-However, even beginners can craft lovely arrangements with simple paper flower template designs.
+However, even beginners can craft lovely arrangements with these 21 easy paper flower template designs.

 A woman holds a DIY cascading paper flower bouquet—a great alternative to the classic floral wedding bouquet.
 These brightly colored paper flowers have many advantages over real flowers.

-Using A Cricut to Make A Paper Flower Bouquet
+Using A Cricut to Make Your Paper Flower Bouquet

 What’s the moral of the story?
 Save your hands and become best friends with a Cricut Maker or Cricut Explore.
 Not sure which one is best for you?
 Read my Cricut Buyers Guide!